radiospiel/imgio/README.md

 ## Development

-* make sure you have ImageMagick install
+* Make sure you have ImageMagick installed
-* imgio should work with both ruby 1.8.7 and 1.9.2.
-The goliath mode needs ruby >= 1.9.2
+* Imgio only works with ruby >= 1.9
-* bundler is used for dependency management, so use `bundle install` to fetch the needed dependencies
+* Bundler is used for dependency management, so use `$ bundle install` to fetch the needed dependencies
-* you can run the included tests with `rake test`
+* You can run the included tests with `$ rake`

 ## Contributors

 * @radiospiel
 * @sebastianspier
+* @Overbryd